ucfacmw/ucfacmw.org/content/programs/sponsorship/index.md

 <!-- ================================================== -->
 <br>

-## Here you'll be able to find current and past events hosted by the Marketing committee!
+## Here you'll be able to find current events hosted by the Sponsorship Committee!